 Customers who have participated in the tuning process routinely suffered from an "emotional roller coaster ride" because measurements tend to give a brutally honest picture of the audio system and its inherent limitations.
 Almost always, when customers take their first listen after tuning, they are underwhelmed and they begin to question the process or lose faith.
 This is typical.
 However, with appropriate refinements to the system tune, disappointment turns into jubilation.
 Objective technical optimization typically requires subjective adjustments to achieve a lifelike sound.
 After all, a microphone is no replacement for two ears, a brain, and years of listening experience.

 Whitledge Designs also specializes in state-of-the-art fabrication services.
 Within the mobile audio realm, Jon Whitledge possesses a unique combination of scientific, engineering, and craftsmanship capabilities.

-The Magic Bus is substantially industrial in aesthetic in appearance.
+The Magic Bus is substantially industrial in aesthetic appearance.
 It's a scientifically-designed musical reproduction instrument capable of enduring the rigors of travel, shows, and thousands of guests.
 Because of this, customers may get the wrong impression.
-They might think Whitledge Designs is incapable of "upscale automotive aesthetic", but nothing could be further from he truth.
+They might think Whitledge Designs is incapable of "upscale automotive aesthetic", but nothing could be further from the truth.
 Whitledge Designs utilizes San Diego's finest automotive subcontractors for the best in paint and upholstery, in addition to the best machine shops for custom CAD/CAM work.
 Beautiful, exotic, or industrial - whatever is desired, Whitledge Designs can deliver.